 What we find here is arguing for the sake of argument.
 A lay reader can determine that what he found the sun to be doing describes the place and people around.
 A person with disease in his thinking will continue to ask questions even when there is no need and when you make unnecessary rules, you get trapped inside them and eventually you find errors and contradictions inside the trap you have set yourself.

 Taverille presents some verses from the Qur’an (18:17, 50:39, and 20:130) and argues that they refer to actual times of sunrise and sunset and claims that if 18:86 and 18:90 referred to times instead of places, then similar words should have been used.
-Martin embarrasses himself once again with these silly claims.
+The Islam hating writer embarrasses himself once again with these silly claims.
 Let us look at the three verses quoted:

 تَرَى الشَّمْسَ إِذَا طَلَعَت – وَإِذَا غَرَبَت